AnitaA19/JavaScriptProject/README.md

 A project I completed in Jonas Schmedtmann's course!
+Design belongs to Jonas Schmedtmann.